-The holidays represent a precious opportunity to increase sales for stores but even more so for online businesses such as e-commerce.
+Holidays represent a precious opportunity to increase sales for shops but even more so for online businesses, which use e-commerce.

-At the same time, however, the peak in demand that occurs close to annual events such as Black Friday, Cyber Monday or Christmas is an important test for companies, called upon to satisfy an increasing number of requests while maintaining high standards, such as ensuring that shipments are fast and safe, that the warehouse can handle the increase in orders and the management of any customer problems are dealt with quickly.
+However, seasonal demand peaks, which occur in certain periods of the year such as Black Friday, Cyber Monday or Christmas, are an important test for companies, called upon to satisfy an ever-increasing number of requests while maintaining high standards such as ensuring that shipments are fast and safe, that the warehouse can handle the increase in orders and that any customer problems are handled quickly.

-65% of users add an item to the cart only after having read the shipping policies.
+65% of users add an item to their cart only after reviewing the shipping policies.

-In a potentially borderless market such as that of the web, the quality of the product offered is fundamental, but it is not a sufficient element: customers choose partly on the basis of price but increasingly also by virtue of the services that e-commerce offers them, such as the clarity of information on the characteristics of the items and the methods of purchase, the practicality and safety of payment methods, pre and post sales assistance, and the reliability of delivery.
-The habit of high standards is therefore an element that must necessarily be guaranteed even when the demand volume grows decisively, as in the case of holidays, and forces the structures that deal with sales and distribution to increase production.
-Here are some practical tips to manage peak demand better and not be caught unprepared.
+In a potentially borderless market like the web, the quality of the product offered is fundamental, but it is not a sufficient element: customers choose partly based on price but increasingly also by virtue of the services that e-commerce offers them.
+The habit of high standards is therefore an element that must necessarily be guaranteed even during seasonal order peaks, when the volume of requests grows significantly, as in the case of holidays, and forces the structures that deal with sales and distribution to increase production rates.
+Here are some practical tips for companies that operate online to better manage demand peaks and not be caught unprepared.

 Stock the warehouse adequately.
-A large and well-stocked catalog is a strategic factor for attracting the attention of those looking for products to buy and evaluating alternatives before buying.
-To meet the increase in orders during the holidays, it is therefore necessary to act in time in order to ensure wide availability of the items most in demand: a failure to sell due to the exhaustion of available goods is to be avoided.
-To manage this aspect adequately, it is necessary to have adequate and spacious infrastructure, software capable of optimizing storage and real-time data on the quantity of goods in stock, in order to have the online shop always supplied (and replenished).
+A large and well-stocked catalogue is a strategic factor for attracting the attention of those who are looking for products to buy and are evaluating alternatives before purchasing.
+To meet the increase in requests during the holidays, it is therefore necessary to act promptly to guarantee ample availability of the most requested items: a no sale due to the exhaustion of available goods is an eventuality to be limited.
+To adequately manage seasonal peaks in online orders, it is necessary to have adequate and spacious infrastructure, software capable of optimizing storage and offering real-time data on the quantity of goods in stock, so as to have the online shop always supplied (and restocked).
+E-commerce sites that do not have locations with sufficiently large warehouses can outsource the service, deciding to focus on the experience of specialized companies, capable of offering not only places to store goods, but also management and technologies capable of optimizing logistics processes to limit any unforeseen events and always offer high standards of service to their customers.

-Enhancing Logistics.
-To address the order peaks that occur in the period before the holidays adequately, it is important to be able to count on efficient logistics capable of adapting to the needs of the moment.
-Whoever sells online is well aware of the importance of timely delivery, an element that becomes essential when purchases are closely linked to an annual or special event.
-But behind a package that arrives on time and on the scheduled day, there is a supply chain capable of working with efficiency and precision regardless of the time of year or any peaks.
-In this context, shipments by express courier are of crucial importance, able to guarantee deliveries within 24/48 hours from the moment an order is received: according to a study published by NRF, 65% of American consumers add an article in the cart only after checking the shipping policies.
-It is therefore necessary for an e-commerce to optimize the management of shipments, from packaging to the documentation that will accompany the goods.
-In this case, it can also be of great importance to rely on partners who work in the shipping sector and multiple couriers, choosing the most appropriate one based on the type of goods to be shipped (or other factors), to guarantee the customer a high level of efficiency, even during peak order periods.
+Strengthen Logistics.
+To deal with the peaks in orders that occur in the period preceding the holidays adequately, it is important to be able to count on efficient logistics that can adapt to the needs of the moment.
+Those who sell online know the importance of punctual delivery, an element that becomes essential when purchases are closely linked to an anniversary or a special event.
+But behind a package that arrives on time and on the scheduled day there is a supply chain that can work efficiently and precisely regardless of the time of year or any peaks.
+In this context, express courier shipments are of crucial importance, capable of guaranteeing deliveries within 24/48 hours from the moment an order is received: according to a study published by NRF, 65% of American consumers add an item to their cart only after checking the shipping policies.
+It is therefore necessary for an e-commerce business to optimize shipping management, from packaging to the documentation that will accompany the goods.
+It could be of great importance to rely on partners who work in the shipping sector and are able to utilize multiple couriers, choosing the most suitable one based on the type of goods to be shipped (or other factors), to guarantee the customer a high level of efficiency, especially during order peaks.

-Take care of the pre and post sales customer service.
-Although peak demand is generally concentrated in the month preceding a holiday or annual event, the signs of growth in activities can be seen a few months before.
-Potential customers start looking for products and offers, put items and products in their shopping cart with the intention of keeping an eye on them and await possible offers several months beforehand: in a survey carried out by Google, US consumers who already buy Christmas gifts online in June are 26%.
-This phenomenon is known as the "Anticipation Effect".
-It is therefore important to be able to count on precise information and customer service able to dispel any doubts, favoring the purchase process by consumers.
-It is important to be efficient in the management of returns an aspect capable of impacting both the logistical aspects and those related to the perception of the quality of the service and therefore to the image of the company, proposing simple and timely solutions to allow you to satisfy customer needs quickly.
+Take care of pre- and post-sales customer service.
+This phenomenon is known as the “Anticipation Effect”.
+It is therefore important to be able to count on precise information and customer service that can dispel any doubts, facilitating the consumer purchasing process.
+Efficiency in returns management is also fundamental, an aspect that can impact both logistical aspects and those related to the perception of the quality of the service and therefore the image of the company, proposing simple and timely solutions to allow customers' needs to be met quickly.

 Subscribe to the Newsletter and stay updated